Create a CI/CD pipeline for Java with the Azure DevOps Project

-Examine the VSTS CI/CD pipeline
+Examine the Azure CI/CD pipeline

 Select Triggers.
-The Azure DevOps project automatically created a CI trigger, and every commit to the repository starts a new build.
+The Azure DevOps Project automatically created a CI trigger, and every commit to the repository starts a new build.
 You can optionally choose to include or exclude branches from the CI process.

 Select Retention.
 Based on your scenario, you can specify policies to keep or remove a certain number of builds.

 To the right-hand side of the Drop icon, select the Continuous deployment trigger.
-This release definition has an enabled CD trigger, which executes a deployment every time there is a new build artifact available.
+This release pipeline has an enabled CD trigger, which executes a deployment every time there is a new build artifact available.
 Optionally, you can disable the trigger, so your deployments require manual execution.

 On the left-hand side of the browser, select Tasks.
 The tasks are the activities your deployment process performs.
 In this example, a task was created to deploy to Azure App service.